Random walks on bifractal networks: Random walks on fractal scale-free networks

 It should be emphasized that $\df$ in this relation represents the local fractal property in the vicinity of the starting node $i$, but not the global fractal dimension $\Df$.
 Since the walk dimension $\dw$ does not depend on $i$, the spectral dimension takes two values,

-Recalling the local regions described by each of $\dfmin$ and $\dfmax$ in an infinite network, we find that the return probability of a random walker starting from an infinite-degree hub node is described by $\dsmin$, while that of a random walker starting from a finite-degree non-hub node infinitely distant from the hubs is characterized by $\dsmax$.
+From the correspondence between the local structures and local fractal dimensions \cite{Yamamoto23}, which is mentioned below Eq.~(\ref{eq:2}), we suppose that the return probability of a random walker starting from an infinite-degree hub node is described by $\dsmin$, while that of a random walker starting from a finite-degree non-hub node infinitely distant from the hubs is characterized by $\dsmax$.
 The dimension $\dsmax$ also determines the mean return probability $\langle p_{ii}(t)\rangle_{i}$, because the fraction of infinite-degree hub nodes is infinitesimal in $\G$.
 Thus, $\dsmax$ always coincides with the global spectral dimension $\Ds$, just as $\dfmax$ is equal to $\Df$.
 From the relation $p_{ii}(t)\propto 1/V_{i}(t)$, it is obvious that the time dependence of the visited volume $V_{i}(t)$ is also described by two local spectral dimensions.
+It is our main conclusion that $\dw$ remains constant regardless of the degree of the starting node and that the spectral dimension $\ds$ takes two values as shown by Eq.~(\ref{eq:9}) due to the influence of multifractality of $\G$.

 Let us interpret the walk and spectral dimensions of a bifractal network $\G$ in the context of information diffusion.
-The fact that $\dw$ characterizing the MTD does not depend on the degree of the starting node implies that the information spreading speed, in terms of how far the information reaches within a given time, remains unchange regardless of whether it originates from a high-degree influencer or a low-degree non-influencer.
+The fact that $\dw$ characterizing the MTD does not depend on the degree of the starting node implies that the information spreading speed, in terms of how far the information reaches within a given time, remains unchanged regardless of whether it originates from a high-degree influencer or a low-degree non-influencer.
 On the other hand, the fact that $\dsmin$ determining the visited volume $V_{i}(t)$ is smaller than $\dsmax$ implies that the information spreading speed, in the sense of how many people are informed within a given time, is faster when it originates from the non-influencer rather than from the influencer.